 Wakeman Ski Lake

-Situated approximately 13kms east of the Narembeen townsite, this lake has undergone major volunteer work to harvest water back into the natural lake (water level is dependant upon seasonal rainfall).
-During the summer months, the lake is a hive of activity with ski boats and water pursuits popular with locals and visitors.
-This is a picturesque location, with abundant bird life.
+Situated approximately 13kms east of the Narembeen townsite, during the summer months (water level is dependent upon seasonal rainfall), the lake is a hive of activity with ski boats and water pursuits popular with locals and visitors.
+This is a picturesque location, with abundant birdlife.
 Before entering the lake with boats, please contact the Narembeen Community Resource Centre T: (08) 9064 7055 (business hours only) and provide boat insurance details.

 Located approximately 45km east of Narembeen is a 20 million gallon storage dam completed in 1971 which supplies the Mt Walker farming community.
 This is a bird watchers paradise!
 Take in the majestic eucalyptus with an under-story of bracken fern.
 Picnic area, toilets and BBQ’s are available in this tranquil setting.
 The friendly locals are often seen leaving piles of firewood.